-We tend to believe that we are at comparatively less risk of Covid-19, than other people or our peers, even if they adhere to preventive practices.
+We tend to believe that we are at comparatively less risk of Covid-19 than other people or our peers, even if they adhere to preventive practices.
 This tendency is “Optimism bias”.
 In other words, people see themselves as less susceptible to risk, than others.

-A recent study of more than 4,000 Europeans in France, Italy, the UK and Switzerland showed that about half of the participants thought they were less likely than other people of getting infected.
+A recent study of more than 4,000 Europeans in France, Italy, the UK, and Switzerland showed that about half of the participants thought they were less likely than other people of getting infected.
 And only 5% of respondents thought they’d be more likely to become infected.

 Often, social norms and the behavior of peers such as friends, family members, and colleagues affect our behaviors.
 I mean how often we have done something just because our friends did.
 For our parents to humiliate us asking, “If your friends jumped off a cliff, would you do it too?”
 This is “Herd Behavior”.
-People consider a certain behavioral aspect, to be good or bad purely based on the other people’s preferences, to mimic them.
-An authoritative person can make use of this trigger of human mind and can share success stories on how they educated people to beat corona.
-Thereby making the others to follow the necessary norms.
+People consider a certain behavioral aspect, to be good or bad purely based on other people’s preferences, to mimic them.
+An authoritative person can make use of this trigger of the human mind and can share success stories on how they educated people to beat corona.
+Thereby making the others follow the necessary norms.

-Once we acknowledge the power of individual behavior in epidemics – behavioral insights are not a choice but a necessity in our collective action against Corona virus.
-It was always economy & people lives, and never either or.
-Boy, didn’t see that coming.
+Once we acknowledge the power of individual behavior in epidemics – behavioral insights are not a choice but a necessity in our collective action against Coronavirus.
+It was always economy & people lives, and never either-or.
+Boy didn’t see that coming.
 Did you?